cunarist/map-literal/README.md

 # About

-Convenient way to use map with object-like syntax in Javascript and Typescript
+Convenient way to use maps with object-like syntax in Javascript and Typescript

 # Installation